Sarayu-26/quarto-data-analysis-samples/README.md

 - `ggwordcloud`
 - `textdata`

 It includes text cleaning, tokenization, stop-word filtering, term frequency summaries, and visualizations.
+The .qmd includes the complete methods and code used for this assignment

 The HTML file is included because it renders cleanly and is small enough for GitHub.